Orders of $50 or more get free shipping within the US!!

 Creating rituals around the energy of the Moon has been an ancient tradition across cultures for millennia to help us connect with Spirit, a sense of divinity embodied by the Moon.
-All around the globe, all beings watch the same moon brighten our night sky and become slowly swallowed, only to miraculously begin to grow again.
-Each phase of the Moon describes a different energy or quality, either building or receding, and special rituals can be performed around every phase to call in those specific energies.
+All around the globe, all beings watch the same moon brighten our night sky only to become slowly swallowed, then miraculously begin to grow again.
+Each phase of the Moon describes a different energy or quality, either building or receding, and special spiritual rituals can be performed around every phase to call in those specific energies.
 New and Full Moons are potent times to honor the great mysteries, the unknowable, the intimacy of our spiritual lives, whatever form that may take.

 "The Moon is an astonishing companion on the human journey.
 She both lights the way and invites us into the dark."